steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 **Therefore, just copy and paste** after you read the documentation for [Reply](https://docs.rs/warp/0.1.0/warp/reply/index.html) and [Rejection](https://docs.rs/warp/0.1.0/warp/reject/struct.Rejection.html).

 You must care for how to handle Rejection parts.
-But, this example is very simple so we won't spend time with it here.
+But, it is not necessary for this simple example.
+So, we won't handle it much here.

-You can also see that **String** param we filter in **hello_route.rs** became the parameter of the function.
+You can also see that **String** param we filtered in **hello_route.rs** became the parameter of the function hee.

-Compare it to what we used in the first part.
+Compare it to what we used before in the first part.

 ```rust
 .map(|name| format!("Hello, {}!", name));
 ```

-You can see that to use closures is much simpler to use and prototype your Warp app.
+It is true that **Rust Closures** are much simpler to use and prototype your Warp app.
 Use them first in **main.rs**.
-Then, separate them to **routes** and **handlers** when they become complicated.
+Then, separate them to **routes** and **handlers** when you want to modulize it.

 <br />

 ## 5. Link them to end the API with macro

 With **routes/** and **handlers/**, your application logic is already complete.
-Define hello! macro inside **api/hello.rs** similar to this.
+Define hello! macro inside **api/hello.rs** similar to this to link them.

 ```rust
 #[macro_export]